polkadot-developers/polkadot-docs/polkadot-protocol/onchain-governance/origins-tracks.md

 - **Confirmation** - period to verify sustained community support before enactment
 - **Enactment** - final waiting period before the proposal takes effect

 Tracks customize these stages with parameters like decision deposit requirements, voting durations, and approval thresholds, ensuring proposals from each origin receive the required scrutiny and process.
-For example, a runtime upgrade in the `Root Origin` track will have longer timeframes and stricter thresholds than a treasury request in the `Small Spender` track.
+For example, a runtime upgrade in the Root Origin track will have longer timeframes and stricter thresholds than a treasury request in the Small Spender track.

 ## Additional Resources

-- Visit [Origins and Tracks Info](https://wiki.polkadot.network/docs/learn-polkadot-opengov-origins#origins-and-tracks-info){target=\_blank} for a list of origins and tracks for Polkadot and Kusama including associated parameters.
+- Visit [Origins and Tracks Info](https://wiki.polkadot.network/docs/learn-polkadot-opengov-origins#origins-and-tracks-info){target=\_blank} for a list of origins and tracks for Polkadot and Kusama including associated parameters

-- See [Approval and Support](https://wiki.polkadot.network/docs/learn-polkadot-opengov#approval-and-support){target=\_blank} for a deeper dive into the approval and support system.
+- See [Approval and Support](https://wiki.polkadot.network/docs/learn-polkadot-opengov#approval-and-support){target=\_blank} for a deeper dive into the approval and support system